merstrax/wow-sc/Combat_Design.md

 - Staves &rarr; High Templar

 ## Ranged Combat Mechanics
 The ranged combat will be dealt with by making all the shots a directional cone instant cast.
-(Think cone of cold or multi-shot)
+(Think cone of cold or multi-shot)<br>
-Energy will be used as your clip value, when you have run out of energy you have to use the reload ability.
+Energy will be used as your clip value, when you have run out of energy you have to use the reload ability.<br>
-Your weapon determines the amount of "energy" you receive (passive on equip: +10-50 energy) Talents and such can also increase this value to simulate extended magazines.
+Your weapon determines the amount of "energy" you receive (passive on equip: +10-50 energy)<br>
+Talents and such can also increase this value to simulate extended magazines.<br>

 ### Ranged hit-rate mechanic:
 Your abilities have 4 states - Standing, Crouching, Moving, Crouch Moving - Each one of these states changes your chance to hit.